Saudi Arabia: Foreign relations

-China and Saudi Arabia's relationship has grown significantly in recent decades.
-A significant number of Saudi Arabians have also expressed a positive view of China.
-In February 2019, Crown Prince Mohammad defended China's Xinjiang internment camps for Uyghur Muslims.
-According to The Diplomat, Saudi Arabia's human rights record has "come under frequent attack abroad and so defending China becomes a roundabout way of defending themselves."
+Since Crown Prince Mohammed bin Salman took power in 2017, Saudi Arabia has pursued closer ties with both China and Russia as a balancing move away from its traditional reliance on the United States.
+This has involved an increase in both economic and political cooperation, such as elevating Sino-Saudi relations to that of a comprehensive strategic partnership as well as forming an agreement with Russia to reduce oil production among OPEC nations during the Ukraine War.

-Saudi Arabia has traditionally sought to preserve the regional status quo by using its financial, diplomatic, and military resources to limit the effects of revolutionary uprisings in neighboring countries.
-It has been engaged in a proxy conflict with Iran since the 1979 Islamic Revolution, which had called for the overthrow of monarchies and secular governments.
+Saudi Arabia has traditionally sought to preserve the regional status quo by using its financial, diplomatic, and military resources to limit the effects of revolutionary uprisings in neighbouring countries.
+It has engaged in a proxy conflict with Iran since the 1979 Islamic Revolution, which had called for the overthrow of monarchies and Sunni dominance.
+The rivalry between Iran and Saudi Arabia can be seen as the geopolitical extension of the wider Sunni-Shia conflict, with both sides being the flagship state for their respective sides.
 The consequences of the 2003 invasion of Iraq and the Arab Spring (2010–2012) led to increasing alarm within the Saudi monarchy over the rise of Iran's influence in the region.
 These fears were reflected in comments of King Abdullah, who privately urged the United States to attack Iran and "cut off the head of the snake".
+However, tensions between the rivals have cooled in recent years due to diplomatic dialogue.
+Despite being allies with The UAE on several organizations, they have been locked in a proxy war over the Yemeni civil war (2014–present) in which the Emiratis have supported secessionists against the pro-Saudi central government.